kukimik/kukimik.github.io/content/Polski/Osobiste/Lista życzeń.md

 - Big Brother and the Holding Company - Cheap Thrills
 - Bill Withers - Just As I Am
 - Breakout - Blues
+- Caravan - If I Could Do It All Over Again, I'd Do It All Over You
+- Chicago - Chicago II
+- David Matthews – Dune
 - Elvis Presley - Elvis Presley
 - The Enid - Aerie Faerie Nonsense
 - Farben Lehre - Bez pokory